Beverley District

 If the death occurs in a hospital, you will be directed to the hospital’s bereavement officer.
 It will then be your responsibility to contact us.

-If the death occurs in a care home the staff will ask you who your chosen funeral director is so they can contact us to bring you loved into our care.
+If the death occurs in a care home the staff will ask you who your chosen funeral director is so they can contact us to bring your loved into our care.
 Once we have been called we will then make contact with you to guide and support you through the next steps.

 In cases where the death has been reported to the coroner the procedure is somewhat different.
 The coroner and his officers are working in your interest.
 No doctor will issue a medical certificate of death.
 This will be sent by the coroner to the registrar’s office in the district where the death occurred.
 After contact has been made with the coroner’s office, we will advise you on the procedures needed and will liaise with the coroner’s office on your behalf.